-- (1) Have at least one (1) person available to meet customer needs. - (2) Keep premises open and services available appropriate business hours, five (5) days a week, excluding holidays. - (3) Have available for rental, a minimum of one(1) owned or leased, certified, and airworthy aircraft that is registered with ODA - (4) Ensure that all renters are in compliance with ODA registration laws.
+- (1) Have at least one (1) person available to meet customer needs. - (2) Keep premises open and services available to meet market demand. - (3) Have available for rental, a minimum of one(1) owned or leased, certified, and airworthy aircraft that is registered with ODA - (4) Ensure that all renters are in compliance with ODA registration laws.